zenorocha/web-log/README.md

 # My web-log

-This is going to be my online trail (but for now, it's under construction).

 If you are looking for the comming next confereces that I'm going to talk, you should [see this](https://github.com/zenorocha/talks).

 <table>